Gigi Jordan: "I made the decision I was going to end my life and Jude's life"

 On Wednesday, Jordan also suggested that the boy was physically and sexually abused not only by his biological father but also by others, including the woman who took Jude to school.
 She testified that the boy was assaulted by “a good number of people.”

-Jude was autistic and his vocabulary was limited, but one night he started screaming, according to Jordan: ” ‘Dad bad.
+She testified that one night Jude started screaming, according to Jordan: ” ‘Dad bad.
 Dad bad.
 Dad bad.’
 Jude was never able to articulate the word and not clearly like he was screaming at the top of his lungs.”

 Jordan testified that she held her son as Jude gestured at his crotch.
 He pulled Jordan in front of him and whispered, “Dad, butt.
 Finger, Finger.’
 He also kept saying dad, and it was clear he was talking about his dad,” she told the jury.